polyfy/polylith/readme.md

 <img src="images/testing-info-1.png" width="30%">

 ...the `user` component is now marked with an asterisk, `*`.
-If we look carefully we will also notice that the status flags `xxx` under the `cl` column now have an `x` in its last position.
+If we look carefully we will also notice that the status flags `xxx` under the `cl` column now has an `x` in its last position.
 As we already know, this means that the tests for `user` and `cli` will be executed from the `command-line` project if we execute the `test` command.